simcesplatform/CIS-Congestion-Management/README.md

 The component is based on the AbstractSimulationCompoment class from the [simulation-tools](https://github.com/simcesplatform/simulation-tools) repository.
 It is configured via environment variables which include common variables for all AbstractSimulationComponent subclasses such as rabbitmq connection and component name.
 Environment variables specific to this component are listed below:

-- NIS_JSON_FILE (required): Location of the json file which contains the electricty grid's customer data.
+- CIS_JSON_FILE (required): Location of the json file which contains the electricty grid's customer data.
 Relative file paths are in relation to the current working directory.

 When using a json file as input data. the file must contain the following keys: ResourceId, CustomerId, BusName.